Make sure the accounts you are going to use for application-aware processing of Microsoft SQL servers meet the following requirements:

 - SQL Server instance-level roles: dbcreator and public

-- Database-level roles: db_backupoperator, db_denydatareader, public; for system databases:
+- Database-level roles: db_backupoperator, db_denydatareader, public

-- master - db_backupoperator, db_datareader, public;
+- master - db_backupoperator, db_datareader, public

 - msdb - db_backupoperator, db_datawriter, db_datareader, public